This post was written for Convergence Analysis. Cross-posted to LessWrong.

 - Information hazards are risks of harm, not necessarily guaranteed harms.

 In my next post, I’ll attempt to similarly summarise and clarify the concept of differential progress (a generalisation of Bostrom’s differential technological development).
-And in later posts, Convergence will suggest some rules-of-thumb regarding why, when, and how one should deal with potential information hazards (aiming for more nuance than just “Always pursue truth!” or “Never risk it!”).
+And in a later post, Convergence will suggest some rules-of-thumb regarding why, when, and how one should deal with potential information hazards (aiming for more nuance than just “Always pursue truth!” or “Never risk it!”).